 The California College Promise Grant (CCPG), formerly known as the Board of Governors' Fee Waiver (BOGFW), is a state funded program which is available to California Residents* who meet the specific income eligibility requirements.
 The program waives the current Enrollment Fee of $46 per unit.
+Follow this link to apply online today for the 2019-20 academic year!

 Student Health fees, Student Center fees and parking fees may be reduced or waived under qualifying CCPG standards (refer to information listed below).